-In the aftermath of the Alabama Senate election, Black women have had to remind folks that our primary objective is not in ‘saving the country from itself.”
+In the aftermath of the Alabama Senate election at the head of 2018, Black women have had to remind folks that our primary objective is not in ‘saving the country from itself.”
 Saving ourselves from this country is also high on our list of priorities and has been so for a very long time.
 Superficial social media praise juxtaposed against the harsh realities that Black women have to face in this country re/produce a stark and disturbing contrast.
 And Black women have been calling it out.

 This country has historically neither cherished nor protected Black women (unless our labor and existence was perceived to be in service to others).
 Black women’s self – love is in direct opposition to the material and emotional conditions this country provides.
 It has been Black women, loving and supporting ourselves and each other, that has provided the primary and necessary infrastructure for us to survive and thrive in this country.

 Black motherhood is neither cherished nor protected in this country.